-E2; estradiol; 17-beta (o)estradiol.
+E2; estradiol; 17-beta (o)estradiol

 Men also produce oestradiol.
 It is made in the same pathway as testosterone.
 However, levels are much lower than in women.
 In both sexes, oestradiol is also made in much smaller amounts by fat tissue, the brain and the walls of blood vessels.

 Too much oestradiol can have a number of effects.
 In mild cases, excess levels cause acne, constipation, loss of libido and depression.
-More severe effects can include uterine and breast cancer, infertility, weight gain, stroke and heart attack.
+More severe effects can include uterine and breast cancer, female infertility, weight gain, stroke and heart attack.